-3 found dead at Southern California cemetery
+3 men found dead at Southern California cemetery

 PERRIS, Calif.
-(AP) - Three people were found dead Monday on the grounds of a cemetery in Southern California, authorities said.
+(AP) - Three men were found dead Monday on the grounds of a cemetery in Southern California, authorities said.

-It was not immediately known how the three people died but homicide detectives are at the cemetery in Perris investigating, said Riverside County Sheriff spokeswoman Deputy Robyn Flores.
+It was not immediately known how the three died but homicide detectives are at the cemetery in Perris investigating, said Riverside County Sheriff spokeswoman Deputy Robyn Flores.

 Flores said the Perris Valley Cemetery remained closed to the public and that there was no other information immediately available.